KanvaBhatia/Data-Science-Projects/Practice Code/Python Programming/README.md

 # Python Programming Textbook

-This repo contains my solutions to selected exercises in the book "Python Programming by John Zelle"
+My solutions to selected exercises in the book "Python Programming by John Zelle"